MArhamAA1422/b6-learning/general-basics.md

    - all thread block/warp same speed
 - SIMT: single instruction multiple threads
    - different warp different speed, multiple program counters

+## Mining Bitcoins, SHA-256

+GPU was used initially.
+To create a new block on a block chain the **SHA-256** hashing algorithm is run a set of data that includes Transactions, Time, Witness Tx's, Block number, **Nonce** (a random number).

+The output of SHA-256 is a random 256 bits, changing Nonce changes the output, kinda like a lottery generator.
+Success Lottery: first 80 digits all zero, rewards is 3 bitcoins.

+Why GPU?
+A GPU can run multiple SHA with all different Nonce, can generate 95 Million hashes.

+### ASIC

+Nowadays, computers filled with ASIC's or **Application-Specific Integrated Circuits**, performs 250 Trillion hashes every second, equivalent to 2600 GC.
+So, GC (spoon) <=> ASIC (excavator)